2024 - 2025 Respiratory Disease Season

 As you prepare for respiratory disease season, here are some options to help keep yourself and your patients healthy:

-• Build vaccine inventory: If you offer the COVID-19, influenza, and RSV vaccines, now is the time to (re)build your vaccine inventory for the 2024-2025 season.
+• Build vaccine inventory: If you offer the COVID-19, influenza, and RSV vaccines in your practice, ensure adequate vaccine inventory for the 2024-2025 season.

 • Co-administer vaccines: The COVID-19, influenza, and RSV vaccines can be co-administered with each other and with other routine immunizations, such as Tdap.